 When asked to comment on how the situation could escalate, Pentaras said that in this case the aggressor was Turkey, so if the international community wanted to resolve the issue through diplomatic means, efforts should be directed exclusively at Turkey and not at Cyprus or Greece.

 Regarding the statement of the President of the Republic Cyprus that the “solution through militarisation, will be the end of Cypriot Hellenism,” Pentaras noted that he obviously meant that under the current circumstances of Cyprus alone cannot defeat the armed forces of Turkey alone.

-In this volatile situation we are facing with the possibility of a hot episode, a Greece-Turkey conflict will spread to Cyprus because it is the weak link for Turkey and it will try to achieve a decisive result because in Greece it will lose, he said.
+In this volatile situation we are facing with the possibility of a hot incident, a Greece-Turkey conflict will spread to Cyprus because it is the weak link for Turkey and it will try to achieve a decisive result because in Greece it will lose, he said.

-If there is a hot episode and a conflict, Greece will be the winner and Turkey will try to achieve a substantial result in Cyprus in order to change it at the negotiating table that will follow, he added.
+If there is a hot incident and a conflict, Greece will be the winner and Turkey will try to achieve a substantial result in Cyprus in order to change it at the negotiating table that will follow, he added.

 This comes as Turkey continually makes threats to invade Greece’s Eastern Aegean islands, the rest of Cyprus and steal oil and gas from both countries.